 Reason for joining: Being part of the STR experience.

-Pros: The STR experience is amazing.
+is amazing.
 The club-centric yarn colorways and the patterns written expressly for the sock club yarns by known designers make this club a class act.
 Throw in the binder you receive with your first yarn, along with the obligatory swag (a bumper sticker and a 10% off coupon and a website for club members), and you're not only a satisfied customer, you're part of a community.

 Cons: The website.
 It's tricky to navigate.
 Plus, chicken humor?
 Not my scene.